getcarina/getcarina.com/_best-practices/container-technologies-orchestration-clusters.md

 and operations aren not met without undergoing downtime of some capacity.

-Flocker alleviates the issue of managing data for containers by utilizing Zookeeper's Z File System (ZFS) as the underlying technology for containers' attached datastore, with volume behaviors and such operated by ZFS itself.
+Flocker alleviates the issue of managing data for containers by using Zettabyte File System (ZFS) replication technology as the underlying technology for containers' attached datastore, with ZFS handling volume behaviors [(10)](#resources).
+However, Flocker is still in very
 In addition to the ZFS properties, Flocker imposes a network proxy across all of the Flocker nodes to handle container linking, storage mapping and user interaction throughout the cluster.